DeltaPhi: Physical States Residual Learning for Neural Operators in Data-Limited PDE Solving: Additional Experiment

 \begin{itemize} \item Unaffected by the magnitude of the numerical value.
 Thus it could be conveniently applied to various PDEs without considering the numerical scale distribution of physical fields. \item Taking normalized values in $[0,1]$.
 We could simply use it as an additional network input.
 As \cref{tab:customized_input_influence} shows, incorporating the similarity scores improves the model's performance on the Navier-Stokes equation. \end{itemize}

 To explore more retrieval metrics for scientific machine learning, we experiment with other discrepancy metrics (all the distance values are calculated after normalization), as shown in \cref{tab:different_similarity_function}.

 The results indicate that different distance functions yield subtle impacts.
 Euclidean Distance and Manhattan Distance are also appropriate choices.
 Additionally, inspired by the great success of the NLP community, conducting retrieval in the latent space may yield superior results.
-We will explore this in the next step.
+We will explore this in future work.